sveltejs/eslint-plugin-svelte/docs/rules/max-attributes-per-line.md

 }
 ```

+- `multiline` ...
+The number of maximum attributes per line when the opening tag is in multiple lines.
+Default is `1`.
 - `singleline` ...
 The number of maximum attributes per line when the opening tag is in a single line.
 Default is `1`.

-- `multiline` ...
-The number of maximum attributes per line when the opening tag is in multiple lines.
-Default is `1`.
+## :couple: Related Rules

+- [@ota-meshi/svelte/first-attribute-linebreak]

+[@ota-meshi/svelte/first-attribute-linebreak]: ./first-attribute-linebreak.md

 ## :rocket: Version